Apple launches credit card with Goldman Sachs

-NEW YORK (Reuters) - Apple Inc on Monday launched a credit card with Goldman Sachs Group Inc that will be synched with iPhone users’ Apple Wallet and can be used to buy Apple products at a discount.
+NEW YORK, March 25 (Reuters) - Apple Inc on Monday launched a credit card with Goldman Sachs Group Inc that will be synched with iPhone users’ Apple Wallet and can be used to buy Apple products at a discount.

 Speaking at an event at the iPhone maker’s headquarters in Cupertino, California, Vice President for Apple Pay Jennifer Bailey said the credit card will work through Apple’s wallet app, and that card holders can earn 2 percent cash back on all purchases and 3 percent on Apple products.